CSA-RH/helm-gitops-sscsi_secrets/README.md

     For further details refer to: https://github.com/bitnami-labs/sealed-secrets#installation

 # Demo: Developer creates a new application in GitOps:

-## Export Enviremont variables in your local laptop
+## Export Enviremont variables to your local laptop

 ```$bash
 export KEYVAULT_RESOURCE_GROUP=lmartinh-rgb6